rust-lang/rfcs/text/0000-sigstore-integration.md

 This document proposes the integration with Sigstore for cargo and crates.io to support signing and verifying crates.

 Sigstore consists of a set of components that together provide a complete artifact signing and verification mechanism.
 Sigstore was created as a “common good” service much in the same way that Let’s Encrypt was and in fact shares some underlying service components with Let’s Encrypt, most notably the Transparency Log implementation in the Rekor service.
-Moreover, Sigstore addresses some of the inherent challenges in legacy signing mechanisms such as the necessity to have long term sensitive key management capabilities.
+Moreover, Sigstore addresses some of the inherent challenges in legacy signing mechanisms such as the necessity to manage keys.

+For crate maintainers and consumers, the tooling will continue to work the same way by default, with opt-in features for signing and verifying crates that uses Sigstore.

+# Motivation
+[motivation]: #motivation

 This document will address two primary use case scenarios:

 1. The developer building Crates locally on their desktop
 1. Crates produced through a formal build plant (GitHub Actions, CircleCI, etc. and commercial enterprise internal build plants)

-These use cases will allow us to start to draw trust boundaries around artifact production processes and identify the metadata attributes that will need to be generated at artifact build-time which are subsequently consumed at run-time for effective policy and consumption controls to be possible for the ultimate consumers.
+These use cases will allow us to draw trust boundaries around artifact production processes and identify the metadata attributes that will need to be generated at artifact build-time, which are subsequently consumed at run-time for effective policy and consumption controls.

 This proposal has been influenced by [this document](https://docs.google.com/document/d/1mXrVAkUA9dd4M7fa_AJC8mQ55YnYJ-DKsGq30lh0FvA/edit#heading=h.jyrb6etgzah), as well as the work at GH regarding the NPM ecosystem, the RFC for which can be [found here](https://github.com/npm/rfcs/blob/main/accepted/0049-link-packages-to-source-and-build.md).
 Further we have engaged both parties in discussions to further glean relevant information related to this effort and to achieve a certain level of commonality in the overall pattern of implementation in the language ecosystem.

-# Motivation
-[motivation]: #motivation
+## Background

 The Solar Winds breach event was an inflection point for the topic of software supply chain security.
 The Solar Winds event exposed weaknesses in two specific areas, artifact provenance and build system integrity.
 That event resulted in a broad variety of reactions ranging from an aggressive push by the USG to a rapid acceleration of security/provenance related OSS and commercial projects oriented on addressing the significant shortcomings in the OSS software ecosystem.